-The Administration Agreement with the Administrator was re-approved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2014.
+The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2014.
 Under the Administration Agreement, the Administrator provides administration services and office facilities to us.
 For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent, technology systems, insurance and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For each of the three months ended December 31, 2013 and 2012, the Investment Adviser was reimbursed approximately \$0.1 million from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.
+For the three and six months ended March 31, 2014, the Investment Adviser was reimbursed approximately \$0.3 million and \$0.4 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.
+For the three and six months ended March 31, 2013, the Investment Adviser was reimbursed approximately \$0.1 million and \$0.2 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.